-The Center for Outreach in Mathematics Professional Learning & Educational Technology in Virginia is a mathematics partnership between Faculty from George Mason University (GMU) and school divisions in Northern Virginia (Alexandria, Falls Church City, Fairfax County, Loudoun County, Manassas City and Prince William County).
-Using a blended approach with high quality onsite professional development (through summer institutes and follow up seminars and content-focused coaching through Lesson Study) and GMU Math e-learning Network (content-focused webinars, and video clips align with the 2009 SOL standards), the center will provide sustained, intensive, and high-quality professional development for math teachers, special educators, and teachers of Limited English Proficient (LEP) students that will address needs identified in the school/district professional development plan.
+The Center for Outreach in Mathematics Professional Learning & Educational Technology in Virginia is a mathematics partnership between Faculty from George Mason University and school divisions in Northern Virginia (Alexandria, Falls Church City, Fairfax County, Loudoun County, Manassas City and Prince William County).
+Using a blended approach with high quality onsite professional development (through summer institutes and follow up seminars and content-focused coaching through Lesson Study) and George Mason University Math e-learning Network (content-focused webinars, and video clips align with the 2009 SOL standards), the center will provide sustained, intensive, and high-quality professional development for math teachers, special educators, and teachers of Limited English Proficient (LEP) students that will address needs identified in the school/district professional development plan.

 Computational Statistics embraces the areas of specialization within statistics that involve analysis of very large datasets, stochastic modeling, statistical visualization, and other computationally-intensive methods of statistics.
 Computational statistics is built on the mathematical theory and methods of statistics, but the emphasis in computational statistics is often on exploratory methods.

 CFD is the systematic application of computing systems and computational solution techniques to mathematical models formulated to describe and simulate fluid dynamic phenomena.